Here's How Your Trade BEST Inc. (BEST) Aggressively Right Now

 BEST’s Market Performance

-BEST stocks went up by 13.28% for the week, with a monthly jump of 4.32% and a quarterly performance of -45.69%, while its annual performance rate touched -72.17%.
-The volatility ratio for the week stands at 10.15% while the volatility levels for the past 30 days are set at 7.91% for BEST Inc..
-The simple moving average for the period of the last 20 days is 10.98% for BEST stocks with a simple moving average of -44.64% for the last 200 days.
+BEST stocks went up by 2.34% for the week, with a monthly drop of -11.49% and a quarterly performance of -46.53%, while its annual performance rate touched -73.54%.
+The volatility ratio for the week stands at 9.28% while the volatility levels for the past 30 days are set at 8.10% for BEST Inc..
+The simple moving average for the period of the last 20 days is -0.00% for BEST stocks with a simple moving average of -48.80% for the last 200 days.

 Analysts’ Opinion of BEST